 Green Inventory Management for Fashion Retail - Case Study

-Discover how to reduce the CO2 footprint of fashion retail logistics by implementing green inventory management practices.
-Learn how to reduce store deliveries and cut carbon emissions.
-Read more now.
+Discover how to reduce the CO2 footprint of fashion retail logistics by optimising store replenishment policies.

 Green inventory management can be defined as managing inventory in an environmentally sustainable way.